footfish/numan/README.md

 # numan - a phone number management tool

-This is an example Go project.
+This is an example Go gRPC microservice project.
 It's a simple command line tool to keep track of phone number allocations/reservations (for a service provider).
-It's implemented as a gRPC microservice.
 Data is stored in an sqlite db.

 ```
 General Usage:-